dbuscher/practical-optical-interferometry/index.md

  * [Links to other online material](online): websites with further information about interferometry, data reduction and image reconstruction software etc.
  * [Source material for the figures](figures): Python code for the plots in the book and editable versions of the diagrams.
- * An interferometry simulation framework: an extensible Python framework for simulating the data from a ground-based optical interferometer
+ * An [interferometry simulation framework](https://github.com/dbuscher/poisimulator): a basic Python framework for simulating the data from a ground-based optical interferometer
  * Errata